Best Brussels neighbourhoods: Where to stay in Brussels

 Where to stay in St Gilles/ Sint Gillis

 St Gilles is a favourite Brussels neighbourhood among expats who like to live like locals.
 From the top end, with its grand Art Nouveau houses, down to the earthy Gare du Midi, St Gilles is packed with quirky restaurants, shops and a buzzing nightlife.
 There is the beautiful art deco Victor Boin swimming pool and Turkish baths for relaxing, plus a number of theatres, cinemas and galleries to explore.
 You are more likely to find a bargain property here, too, especially if you buy.
-It is one of Brussels’ most dynamic areas with a definite future, attracting both expats and locals to its enigmatic character when looking where to stay in Brussels.
+It is one of Brussels’ most dynamic areas with a definite future, attracting both expats and locals to its enigmatic character.

 Where to stay in Tervuren